mutable-learning/notes/pages/Time Complexity.md

 	- Big $\Theta$
 		- average-case time complexity
 		- describes both the lower bound and upper bound
+		- is the tightest bound, or the best of all the upper bounds that the algorithm can have
+		- provides a more precise estimate of the time complexity over Big $O$ or Big $\Omega$
 	- Big $\Omega$
 		- best-case time complexity
 		- describes the lower bound